TouhtarianC/Projet_DE_Itineraire_navigo/README.md

 #### scoring function

 ##### Input
-3 objects: rules, point, input
+Scoring function takes 3 objects as input: rules (scoring weights), point (POI, Restaurant, ..) to score, user input

 ##### Algorithm
-start with a zero score
+start with the default zero score

 if point is of type POI:
-    if category of POI is in the list of favorite categories of POI: increment score by 10 * (length of list - index of category in list)
+    if the category of POI is in the list of the user favorite categories of POI: increment score by 'user preference weight' * (length of list - index of category in list) this increments most favorite categories (lower index in list)

-    if point is present in the list of most popular POI: increment score by 10 * (length of list - index of POI in list)
+    if point is present in the list of most popular POI: increment score by 'popularity weight' * (length of list - index of POI in list)

+    if user is sensitive to the weather: if the weather forecast is good for the trip date and location: if point is of type external activity: increment score by 'weather weight'

+        else if weather forecast is bad for the trip date and location: if point is of type internal activity: increment score by 'weather weight'

 if point is of type Restaurant:
-    if category of Restaurant is in the list of favorite categories of Restaurant: increment score by 10 * (length of list - index of category in list)
+    if the category of Restaurant is in the list of user favorite categories of Restaurant: increment score by 'user preference weight' * (length of list - index of category in list)

-    if point is present in the list of most popular Restaurants: increment score by 10 * (length of list - index of Restaurant in list)
+    if point is present in the list of most popular Restaurants: increment score by 'popularity weight' * (length of list - index of Restaurant in list)

 if point is of type Hosting:
-    if category of Hosting is in the list of favorite categories of Hosting: increment score by 10 * (length of list - index of category in list)
+    if the category of Hosting is in the list of user favorite categories of Hosting: increment score by 'user preference weight' * (length of list - index of category in list)

 if point has non-zero notation:
     if notation > minimal tolerated notation:
-        increment score by 10 * (notation - minimal tolerated notation)
+        increment score by 'notation weight' * (notation - minimal tolerated notation)

-if point has city:
-    if city is in weather forecast:
-        increment score by sensitivity to weather * weather notation from weather forecast

 return score